 In re: Checking Account Overdraft LitigationCase No. 1:09-MD-02036-JLK

-UPDATE: In October 2014, a second (“Phase II”) distribution of the remaining Settlement Funds is being made by check to eligible Settlement Class Members who previously received an initial distribution of Settlement Funds in or about June, 2013.
-To be eligible to receive a Phase II distribution, Settlement Class Members must have received an initial distribution by automatic account credit (for current TD Bank customers) or by check (for former TD Bank customers) and timely negotiated their initial checks, and the pro rata share of their Phase II distribution must equal or exceed $5.00.
+UPDATE: In September 2016, a third (“Phase III”) distribution of the remaining Settlement Funds is being made by check to eligible Settlement Class Members who previously received and timely negotiated the initial distribution in 2013 and the Phase II distribution in 2014.
+To be eligible to receive a Phase III distribution, Settlement Class Members must have received an initial distribution by automatic account credit (for current TD Bank customers) or by check (for former TD Bank customers) and timely negotiated their initial and Phase II checks, and the pro rata share of their Phase III distribution must equal or exceed $5.00.

 The purpose of this website is to inform you about a proposed Settlement of this class action lawsuit and about all of your options before the Court decides whether to give Final Approval to the Settlement.
 This website explains the lawsuit, the Settlement, your legal rights, what benefits are available, who may be eligible for those benefits, and how to get them.

-A $62 million Settlement has been reached in class action lawsuits claiming that TD Bank, N.A., TD Banknorth, National Association and Banknorth, National Association (collectively, "TD Bank") improperly posted Debit Card Transactions from highest to lowest dollar amount to increase the number of Overdraft Fees charged to Account holders.
+A $62 million Settlement was reached in class action lawsuits claiming that TD Bank, N.A., TD Banknorth, National Association and Banknorth, National Association (collectively, "TD Bank") improperly posted Debit Card Transactions from highest to lowest dollar amount to increase the number of Overdraft Fees charged to Account holders.
 TD Bank maintains there was nothing wrong with the posting process used.
-The Court has not decided which side is right.
+The Court approved the Settlement in 2013.

 The complaint in the lawsuit is posted on this website and contains all of the allegations and claims asserted against TD Bank.
-TD Bank denies the claims in the lawsuit and maintains there was nothing wrong about the posting order used.
+TD Bank denied the claims in the lawsuit and maintained there was nothing wrong about the posting order used.

 You are a member of the Settlement Class if you had a TD Bank consumer Checking Account accessible with a TD Bank Debit Card, at any time between December 1, 2003 and August 15, 2010 and were charged one or more Overdraft Fees as a result of TD Bank’s practice of posting Debit Card Transactions from highest to lowest dollar amount.

-Payments or Account credits will be automatically made to Settlement Class Members who do not opt-out of the Settlement.
-Details on the formulas for determining payment amounts, Account credits, and other Settlement benefits are included in the Long Form Notice and the Settlement Agreement, both available on this website.
+During the 2013 initial distribution, payments or Account credits were automatically made to Settlement Class Members who did not opt-out of the Settlement.
+Details on the formulas for determining payment amounts, Account credits, and other Settlement benefits are included in the detailed Long Form Notice and the Settlement Agreement, both available here.